-2 - Materials and Methods
+2. Materials and methods

-2.1 - Geometrical model
+2.1.
+Geometrical model

-The compressed breast was represented by a half cylinder, with area of 100 cm^2 and variable thicknesses between 2 and 8 cm.
-The tissue distribution inside the object was considered as an homogeneous mixture of adipose and glandular tissue uniformly distributed in the central region and enclosed by a 0.5 cm adipose layer both upper and lower surface.
+The compressed breast was represented by a half cylinder, with area of $100 \text{ cm}^2$ and variable thicknesses between 2 and 8 cm.
+The tissue distribution inside the object was considered as a homogeneous mixture of adipose and glandular tissue uniformly distributed in the central region and enclosed by a 0.5 cm adipose layer in both upper and lower surface.
 The glandular content of the breast tissue was varied from 0% to 100% in order to represent several breast compositions.
-The detection system was considered as composed by a Gd2O2S:Tb phosphor screen of mass thickness 33.4 mg/cm2 (compatible with Kodak Min-R 2000) and a Kodak Min-R 2000 film.
-A 65 cm source-to-image receptor distance was considered.
-The xray beam was perpendicular to the entrance surface, and uniformly distributed.
+The detection system was composed by a Gd2O2S:Tb phosphor screen of mass thickness 33.4 mg/cm (compatible with Kodak Min-R 2000) and a Kodak Min-R 2000 film.
+A 65 cm source-to-image receptor distance was assumed.
 In this preliminary work the grid was not considered.